 Many visitors driving from Keflavik Airport into Reykjavik report seeing an ancient Viking vessel seemingly floating in midair along Faxafloi Bay.
-This is no mirage, but an optical illusion provided by Viking World Museum which is the proud home of Islendingur (the Icelander), a Viking replica ship completed in 1996 by shipbuilder Gunnar Marel Eggertsson.
+This is no mirage, rather it is an optical illusion at the Viking World Museum.
+Viking World houses Islendingur (the Icelander), a Viking replica ship completed in 1996 by shipbuilder Gunnar Marel Eggertsson.

 The impressive achievement is an exact replica of a vessel discovered during an excavation in Norway in 1880.
 It is believed to have been built around 870.
-Using only tools and materials available to Vikings during this time was no small task.
-It took more than two years to accomplish using these traditional methods.
+Islendingur’s builders used only the tools and materials that would have been available to Vikings.
+This challenging took task more than two years to accomplish.

-In the year 2000 Gunnar Marel and a crew of nine passengers aboard Islendingur embarked from Iceland.
-They sailed to New York and back again to celebrate 1000 years since the discovery of America by the Vikings.
+In the year 2000, Gunnar Marel and a crew of nine embarked from Iceland on Islendingur.
+They sailed to Canada and New York and back again to celebrate 1000 years since Vikings discovered North America.

 Smithsonian Institution exhibition